kevintersigni/kevintersigni/README.md

 <h3>About me</h3>
 I'm looking for a position as a Junior developper in a company with positive impact.<br>
 In my opinion, technology can be a facilitator and tremendously improve our lives.<br>
-By the way I'm also the co-founder and former CTO of this beautiful company --> https://www.agriz.fr
+By the way I'm also the co-founder and former CTO of this beautiful company : https://www.agriz.fr

-- 🔭 I’m currently working on **my personal site which will be an hybrid between a portfolio, a blog and a diary.**
+- 🔭 I’m currently working on **my personal site which will be an hybrid between a portfolio, a blog and a diary**  👉🏼  [2manydevs](https://github.com/kevintersigni/2manydevs-frontend).

 - 👨🏻‍💻 I'm also working on **a mobile app in order to facilitate my meals and recipes inside my diet plan.**